-Batteries do two essential things for your campervan electrical system.
-The first is that they store energy when you aren’t generating any.
-The second thing batteries do is smooth out energy delivery.
+Batteries do two essential things for your electrical system.
+They store energy when you aren’t generating any, and they “smooth out” erratic energy sources.

 What Is A Battery?

-There are four common types of batteries for vehicles and they each operate a little bit differently.
+As if this wasn’t complicated enough, there are several categories of batteries for vehicles and they each operate a little bit differently.
 They are:

 - Starter batteries

 - Hybrid batteries (AKA Marine or Golf Cart batteries)

 Starter batteries do exactly what it sounds like; they start your motor!
 Starter batteries (also known as cranking batteries) are designed to push out a large amount of power in a short period of time to turn over all the moving parts of your engine.
 They are usually rated in CCA (Cold Cranking Amps), which is a measure of how much instant power they can deliver to the starter.

 Starter batteries can be used to power household items, but it’s not a good idea.
 If you discharge and recharge them on a frequent basis, their lifespan will be shortened significantly.